osmosis-labs/osmosis/x/concentrated-liquidity/types/keyspace.md

 Since we encode the address in hexadecimal, and hexadecimal doesn't contain `/`, there is no malleability on the encoding.

-However, we are likely better off encoding this address with bech32, which also doesn't contain `/`, but has the benefit of being:
-- A more user friendly representation
-- Marginally more space inefficient. ("43" bytes vs "40" bytes)
+However, we are likely better off encoding this address with bech32, which also doesn't contain `/`, but has the benefit of being a more user friendly representation.
+This is at the expense of being marginally more space inefficient. ("43" bytes vs "40" bytes)

 ## 0x04 - Incentive records